- Address: 105 Waterloo Quay, Wellington

 The Hurricanes, the Wellington Lions and the Wellington Phoenix use the Sky Stadium for home games.
 The Wellington Phoenix became the first football club from New Zealand with 100,000 followers on its main social media page.
 The football club was founded in 2007.
 The same year, the Sky Stadium hosted a friendly between the Wellington Phoenix and the LA Galaxy from the United States.
 31,000 people showed up for the football game.
 It was the highest home attendance of the Wellington Phoenix in their inaugural season.

-In 2007, the Sky Stadium hosted the first A-League game of the Wellington Phoenix.
+In 2007, the Sky Stadium hosted the first A-League game for the Wellington Phoenix.
 14,000 people showed up for the football match.
 The Wellington Phoenix finished eighth place in their inaugural A-League season.
 They gathered 20 points in 21 matches during that football season.
 Five of those 21 games ended in a win.
 Five games ended in a draw and 11 games ended in a loss.